ethereum-optimism/design-docs/plasma-mode.md

 func CommitmentStatus(comm GenericCommitment, L1Source eth.BlockID) (CommStatus, error)
 ```

-Commitment Status Defintions:
+Commitment Status Definitions:
 - `OptimisticOK` means that the commitment is assumed to be valid, but could be challenged & invalidated later
 - `ConfirmedValid` means that the commitment cannot be invalidated on the given L1 chain
-- `ConfirmedInvalid` means that the commitment has been invalited & will not become valid on the given L1 chain
+- `ConfirmedInvalid` means that the commitment has been invalidated & will not become valid on the given L1 chain

 We adapt the SC events into this golang interface to support multiple different bridge types without having to modify derivation.
 In addition, this confirmation model is more closely aligned to how the derivation pipeline works with commitment validity.